DarienLibrary/website_content/content/_finished/building/building.md

 <div class="row margin-bottom-10">
 <div class="col-md-3">

 The Library Garden was founded in 2014.
-It is tended by master gardener and Film Librarian, Susie.
 Visit the garden on the Post Road facing side of the Library.
 <br />
 <br />